SepKfr/starburst_intern/README.md

 ```

 2. The second step is to remove or impute the NULL values
-    - We first get the percentage of NULL values per each column
+    - We first get the percentage of NULL values per each column and remove all the rows with NULL values
 ```
 print(df.isnull().sum() / df.shape[0])
 ```